Testing a Forex Broker’s Trading Environment Effectively

 6.2 Contact Channels

-Explore the various contact methods, such as live chat, email, or phone support.
-Simulate different scenarios to assess response times and quality of assistance offered.
+Examine different contact methods—such as live chat, email, or phone support.
+By simulating various scenarios and questions, traders can gauge response times and the quality of assistance provided.

 7.1 Platform Functionality